ankitgaur746/Online-Blogging-System/README.md

 # Online-Blogging-System
-blogify -  a simple website to express your views and ideas built in Node.js
+blogify -  a simple website to express your views and ideas with images built in Node.js

 See it in action here.